Longevity

 Many people are unable to take advantage of pension offers, for example because they encounter barriers such as financial burdens, long distances, lack of Internet connection, complicated technical terms or physical limitations.

-The relevance of simple and clearly designed user interfaces is correspondingly high.
-For people with visual or motor skills limitations, for example, large touch surfaces and strong contrasts can help.
+It is therefore all the more important to facilitate digital access through targeted design.
+Simple and clearly designed user interfaces play a central role here: For people with visual or motor skills limitations, for example, large touch surfaces and strong contrasts can provide decisive support.

 In order to reliably implement such solutions in the healthcare sector, design teams are needed to develop clear visual guidelines and prototypes — such as in the collaboration between IFID and Young&Co.
 Good visualizations are particularly valuable: They make complex relationships quickly understandable and ensure that more people can use prevention and health services.
 This makes the vision of a long, healthy life more tangible for everyone.